 God, I Love the Smell of HDPE in the Morning…

-Still, I can offer a few observations and predictions that may be of service.
+Still, I can offer a few observations that may be of service.

 HDPE gets a lot smellier as it ages.

 This came as something of a shock to me.
 I'd been conditioned to think that HDPE really just plain stunk up your water.
 Imagine my surprise when I switched from my ancient 20+ year old Nalgene HDPE bottle (pictured) to a brand new one: the new bottle hardly had any odor at all!